Pradeeplogme/restify-auth-example/README.md

 4. Improve permissions system with group permissions

 ## History
-I tried find today's examples about authentication and I didn't find.
+I tried find today"s examples about authentication and I didn"t find.
 So I started this repository to contribute with the community and improve my knowledge.

 ## Credits
 Today just [me](http://github.com/deregudegu) but you can contribute too!